 Art Appreciation is the study of art from a variety of different background and culture as both product and process.
 Aesthetic judgment making in evaluation of art from different times and places is stressed.
 It is an illustrated lecture course that examines the functions of the visual arts in contemporary life.
-The historic development of art in western culture is included where it is relevant to the appreciation of modem art.
-Credit: Three semester hours.
+The historic development of art in western culture is included where it is relevant to the appreciation of modern art.